huggingface/blog/vision_language_pretraining.md

 While robotics research hasn’t leveraged vision-language models on a wide scale yet, we see works such as [CLIPort](https://arxiv.org/abs/2109.12098) leveraging joint vision-language representations for end-to-end imitation learning and reporting large improvements over previous SOTA.
 We also see that large language models are increasingly getting adopted in robotics tasks such as common sense reasoning, navigation, and task planning.
 For example, [ProgPrompt](https://arxiv.org/abs/2209.11302) proposes a framework to generate situated robot task plans using large language models (LLMs).
 Similarly, [SayCan](https://say-can.github.io/assets/palm_saycan.pdf) uses LLMs to select the most plausible actions given a visual description of the environment and available objects.
 While these advances are impressive, robotics research is still confined to limited sets of environments and objects due to the limitation of object detection datasets.
 With the emergence of open-vocabulary object detection models such as [OWL-ViT](https://arxiv.org/abs/2205.06230) and [GLIP](https://arxiv.org/abs/2112.03857), we can expect a tighter integration of multimodal models with robotic navigation, reasoning, manipulation, and task-planning frameworks.
 ## Conclusion

-There have been incredible advances in multimodal models in recent years, with vision-language models making the biggest leap both in terms of performance and the variety of use cases and applications.
+There have been incredible advances in multimodal models in recent years, with vision-language models making the most significant leap in performance and the variety of use cases and applications.
 In this blog, we talked about the latest advancements in vision-language models, as well as what multimodal datasets are available and which pre-training strategies we can use to train and fine-tune such models.
 We also showed how these models are integrated into 🤗 Transformers and how you can use them to perform various tasks with a few lines of code.

 We are continuing to integrate the most impactful computer vision and multimodal models and would love to hear back from you.
 To stay up to date with the latest news in multimodal research, you can follow us on Twitter: [@adirik](https://twitter.com/https://twitter.com/alaradirik), [@NielsRogge](https://twitter.com/NielsRogge), [@apsdehal](https://twitter.com/apsdehal), [@a_e_roberts](https://twitter.com/a_e_roberts), [@RisingSayak](https://mobile.twitter.com/a_e_roberts), and [@huggingface](https://twitter.com/huggingface).

 *Acknowledgements: We thank Amanpreet Singh and Amy Roberts for their rigorous reviews.
-Also, thanks to Niels Rogge, Younes Belkada, Suraj Patil among many others at Hugging Face, who laid out the foundations for increasing the use of multimodal models from Transformers.*
+Also, thanks to Niels Rogge, Younes Belkada, and Suraj Patil, among many others at Hugging Face, who laid out the foundations for increasing the use of multimodal models from Transformers.*